 A lot of women don’t value that sadness, and instead they value shutting off and pushing it far, far away.

-Have you ever noticed that some of the feminists (who aren’t really feminists) call themselves feminists but inside, they’re just women using the feminist label (facade) as a way of trying to justify their journey towards shutting off to men?
-Cognitive dissonance, anyone?
+Have you ever noticed that some of the feminists (who aren’t really feminists) call themselves feminists.
+Yet on the inside, they’re just women using the feminist label (facade) as a way of trying to justify their journey towards shutting off to men?

-I think when going down this path that I’m suggesting; is to remember that some women really want to desensitise their bodies from all the wildly overcoming emotions they might feel if they opened to men (it’s much easier to just claim that all men are pigs).
+That is to remember that some women really want to desensitise their bodies.
+They want too much freedom from all the wildly overcoming emotions they might feel if they opened to men.

 We lose the ability to be in love.
 We lose the ability to feel in love, to feel open and beautiful.
 The beautiful sadness, I call it.